collaborativebioinformatics/GeneVar2/README.md

 2) Upload a vcf file:After uploading their own structural variant vcf file, the application will annotate each SV with the following annotation:

-Allele Frequency:  For variants found in gnomAD-SV, allele frequency for available populations will be annotated.
+A) Allele Frequency: For variants found in gnomAD-SV, allele frequency for available populations will be annotated.

-ClinVar Information: Pathogenic SVs, SNVs and Indels from ClinVar that overlap with called SVs will be annotated
+B) ClinVar Information: Pathogenic SVs, SNVs and Indels from ClinVar that overlap with called SVs will be annotated.

 Previous text (leaving for now in case I missed something):

 Annotate allele frequency

 Input: